mlange-42/print-prep/README.md

 ## Getting started

 * See section [Examples](#examples) below, and try the batch files in sub-directory [/cmd_examples](https://github.com/mlange-42/print-prep/tree/master/cmd_examples).
-* Run `pprep --help` to view the full list of options.
+* Run `pprep -h` to view the full list of options.
+Use `pprep --help` for a more comprehensive help message.
+* Run `pprep <subcommand> -h` or `pprep <subcommand> --help` for information on a particular command.

 ## Examples

+A simple example for preparing prints with 'mats' (padding) and cut marks:

 ```
 pprep ^